David Fällman: Dalian Transcendence

 In January 2016, Fällman moved abroad for the first time in his career, signing a two-year deal with Dalian Transcendence in the China League One.

 Hammarby IF

 On 16 February 2018, Fällman returned to Sweden and signed a three-year deal with Hammarby IF.
 He played 27 games during his debut season, scoring once, as Hammarby finished 4th in the table.

 In April 2019, Fällman was appointed joint-captain of Hammarby together with Jeppe Andersen.
 His season was however plagued by a groin injury, and Fällman only made 18 appearances as Hammarby finished 3rd in Allsvenskan.

 Aalesunds FK

 On 15 February 2021, Fällman completed a transfer to Aalesunds FK.

+Stockholm Internazionale

+On 25 January 2024, Fällman signed with Ettan-Norra club FC Stockholm Internazionale.

 Personal life

-Fällman is the cousin of Marcus Danielson, a fellow footballer that has represented the Swedish national team.
+Fällman is the cousin of Marcus Danielson, a fellow footballer that has represented the Sweden national team.